soccerwiz/ti84/README.md

 # IMPORTANT NOTE

-It is probably necessary that you install the PTSTR and END programs on your calculator, as many of my programs rely on this one.
+It is probably necessary that you install the PTSTR and END programs on your calculator, as many of my programs rely on them.